 The government’s Compulsory Purchase Code sets out an overriding principle - the principle of equivalence:

 You should use this to lobby your landlord and argue that you own 100% of your home now and that you should be entitled to a ‘home swap’ which will allow you to own 100% of a new home on the estate.

 Go knocking on doors and get organised with other leaseholders on the estate.
 You can find out which other properties on the estate are leaseholders using the Land Registry.
 Form a group, set up a Website/Facebook page and start lobbying your landlord for the home swap option.
 If your landlord is a local authority get in touch with and lobby your local ward councillors.

 Get hold of the financial figures behind the redevelopment scheme, which show how much profit the landlord stands to make.
 According to the Mayor’s new policy, viability assessments must be made public for every planning application.

 By obtaining these financial figures, leaseholders on the Aylesbury estate in Southwark were able to show that the housing association redeveloping the estate was set to earn over £163m profit from the scheme.

-They used this to argue that some of this profit should be used to give them a better deal and the argument was very compelling.
+They used this to argue that some of this profit should be used to give them a better deal, as well as the huge public subsidy the scheme was receiving.
+The argument was very compelling.